 We have been blessed with an extraordinary number of volunteers who plan, prepare, and serve the meal.
 We share responsibility for meal planning and preparation with other groups such as Binghamton Rescue Mission and VINES.
 The team leaders plan and cook the meal, and purchase the necessary supplies and food needed to supplement what we receive from CHOW and the Foodbank of the Southern Tier.
 With the aid of talented volunteers working together, we serve a meal to approximately 400 to 500 community members each month.

 Volunteers are always welcome and encouraged to help with food preparation, serving, and cleanup after the meal.
-To volunteer, please contact our Community Meal Coordinator, Katie Kukol Wright (firstname.lastname@example.org).
+To volunteer, please use our Sign Up Genius form (see below), or contact our Community Meal Coordinator, Katie Kukol Wright (firstname.lastname@example.org).
 You can fill out our Volunteer Application online.

 Shift 1, 12:30–4pm — Prepare, cook, and assemble food for the meal, set tables, and help with other dinner prep as needed.